nsacyber/HIRS/package/win/tcg-rim-tool/README.md

 This README is part of the ZIP_Files.zip generated from hirs_package_linux.yml the goal of this zip is to have the TCG RIM tool, and the TCG Eventlog tool available on windows.

-To get the tools working on windows follow the instructions below:
+To get the tools running on windows follow the instructions below:

 1- Unzip the main folder ("ZIP_Files"), followed by unzipping both the tcg_eventlog_tool.zip and tcg_rim_tool.zip in the working directory.